Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

             can get a little sketchy.&nbsp; We took our 2016 Jeep Grand Cherokee on the road many, many times and it handled the roads, and turns just fine!
-This road isn't for the faint of heart though with its many hair pins, cliffside turns.&nbsp; If you go slow and stay very aware of cars around you, you will be just fine!
+This road isn't for the faint of heart though with its many hair pin and cliffside turns.&nbsp; If you go slow and stay very aware of cars around you, you will be just fine!
 Also let locals pass, as they will be used to the roads and going much faster!</p>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui14.jpg